SQLicious/Mission100-Azure-Data-Engineer/README.md

 ## How to Use
 1. Clone the repository: `git clone https://github.com/your-username/azure-data-engineering-journey.git`
 2. Navigate to the specific week or assignment folder for details.
-3. Refer to each assignment's markdown file for instructions and details.
+3. Refer to each assignment's doc file for instructions and details of ETL Pipelines executed

 Feel free to reach out if you have questions or suggestions!
 Happy learning! 🚀